amitofsk/AH_May_AM/README.md

 wrote a little scilab script to double check my answer.
 As it is written, it doesn't give the actual score.
 However, I used it to calculate the score of subsets of the answer to verify my Java code.
 My java code is the actual solution.

+The May 12 solution is written in Perl and uses regexes.
+Perl was preinstalled on my linux box, so to run I I just had to do something like:
+	perl 12-05-23.pl